kddubey/cappr/thoughts.md

 the signature and explain in the docstring.
 So you need to write out the method anyway.
 Moreover, the amount of repeated code that's saved is insignificant.

 There are a few small costs to this design.
-As a developer, it's a bit more annoying to debug code from ABCs.
-And for users, if I want the simple import interface—
+Enabling the simple import interface—

 ```python
 from cappr.{LM interface name}.classify import predict_proba
 ```

-—I'd need to add a bit of stuff to `__init__.py` and Sphinx's `docs/source/conf.py` for every new interface.
+—would require adding a bit of stuff to `__init__.py` and Sphinx's `docs/source/conf.py` for every new interface.
 I could automate this stuff by implementing even more, slightly tricky code.
 But more code is worse than less code.

 It's also a bit confusing to users (like me) who want to understand why something which